 We analyze MaskSub using 100 epochs training on ImageNet~\cite{deng2009imagenet}.
 Without MaskSub, loss convergence speed and corresponding accuracy are significantly degraded when mask augmentation is applied.
-Conversely, MaskSub successfully mitigates potential harmful effects from additional regularization, leading to a network training process that is even more efficient than standard training procedures.
+Conversely, MaskSub mitigates potential harmful effects from additional regularization, leading to a network training process that is even more efficient than standard training procedures.
 Also, MaskSub is not limited to mask augmentation and can be used for general drop regularizations.
 As a result, MaskSub is expanded to any random drop regularization without disrupting the convergence of original train loss; we employ three in-network drop-based options to show the applicability: masking~\cite{he2022masked,bao2021beit}, dropout~\cite{srivastava2014dropout}, and drop-path~\cite{huang2016stodepth,fan2019structuredrop}.
 Corresponding to each respective regularization strategy, we denote them MaskSub, DropSub, and PathSub.
-Among the three variants, MaskSub notably exhibits a significant enhancement in performance, which demonstrates necessity of mask augmentation in supervised learning.
+Among the three variants, MaskSub notably exhibits a remarkable performance enhancement, demonstrating the necessity of mask augmentation in supervised learning.

-We extensively validate the performance of MaskSub training.
-MaskSub is applied on various state-of-the-art supervised learning cases including DeiT-III~\cite{touvron2022deit3}, MAE finetuning~\cite{he2022masked}, BEiTv2 finetuning~\cite{peng2022beit2}, CLIP fine-tuning~\cite{dong2022ftclip}, ResNet-RSB~\cite{wightman2021resnet}, and Swin transformer~\cite{liu2021swin}.
+We extensively validate the performance of MaskSub.
+MaskSub is applied on various state-of-the-art supervised learnings including DeiT-III training~\cite{touvron2022deit3}, MAE finetuning~\cite{he2022masked}, BEiTv2 finetuning~\cite{peng2022beit2}, CLIP finetuning~\cite{dong2022ftclip}, BERT training~\cite{devlin2018bert}, ResNet-RSB~\cite{wightman2021resnet}, and Swin transformer~\cite{liu2021swin}.
 MaskSub demonstrates remarkable performance improvement in all benchmarks.
-We argue that MaskSub can be regarded as a significant advancement as a novel way to utilize regularization for visual recognition.
+We argue that MaskSub can be regarded as a novel way to utilize regularization for visual recognition.